 p.
 9 “Independents Week”

-V. Organizational Structure and Partnerships
+V. Organizational Structure

 p.
 10 “501c6 group exemption program” (a benefit available to AMIBA-affiliated organizations)